The-Tribe/GuinBot/README.md

 # GuinBot
 Hi!
-This is Guinoala's Discord bot.
-GuinBot.
+This is Guinoala's Discord bot, GuinBot.